 Like house swapping, housesitting is growing in popularity as a way to travel internationally while eliminating the huge cost of lodging and accommodation.
-Through housesitting, you agree to care for someone’s home, pets, and plants in exchange for free housing (and potentially a small stipend or perks like free food).
+Through housesitting, you agree to care for someone’s home, pets, and plants in exchange for free housing.
+Sometimes, you also get a small stipend or other perks like free food.

 Theoretically, housesitting sounds a great gig for international travelers, however, the daily schedule of caring for someone else’s pet, cleaning up its accidents while it stresses over its missing owner, and dealing with home-related emergencies when you’re the person in charge is actually a pretty easy way to ruin a vacation.

 While I’ve written at length on how to get housesitting gigs in Seattle, I personally don’t recommend housesitting while traveling internationally due to the complications it adds to what could be a really freeing experience of travel.